PeterCamilleri/vls/README.md

 ## Usage in Rails Views

-It is also possible to incorporate vls data into a view using the vls method in a controller and passing the resultant array of data to a view for rendering in a web page.
-This may be useful for a diagnostic or informational page in the web site.

-A detailed examination of this task is beyond the scope of this document and readers are advised to consult Ruby on Rails tutorials for more information.
+It is also possible to incorporate vls data into a view using the VersionLS.vls method in a controller and passing the resultant array of data to a view for rendering in a web page.
+This may be useful for a diagnostic or informational page in a web site.
+However, a detailed examination of this task is beyond the scope of this document and readers are advised to consult Ruby on Rails tutorials for more information.

 ## Contributing